aserena7/DataProcessesGroup20/README.md

 ## _Three data-driven questions do you hope to answer about this domain_

-- How does education affect employment in rural vs. urban areas.
+- How does education affect usemployment in states.

-- The states/counties with the lowest household income do present higher unemployment rates?
+- Do the states with the lowest household income present higher unemployment rates?

-- Higher school financing equals higher household income and less unemployment?
+- Does the education fincaces affect household income and unemployment rates?
-How does this relation evolves in the last thirty years?
+How does this relation evolves in the last 24 years?

 # **Finding Data**